abiswas-odu/Disco/README.md

 3. zlib/1.2.8 is optional for reading gzipped fasta/fastq files.

 ### Installation Steps
-1. Download the tarball with compiled executables for Linux or the source code at: [https://github.com/abiswas-odu/Omega3](https://github.com/abiswas-odu/Omega3).
+1. Download the tarball with compiled executables for Linux or the source code at: [https://github.com/abiswas-odu/Disco](https://github.com/abiswas-odu/Disco).
 The code has been tested on Linux a, but not under Windows or MacOSX.
 2. If you decide to download the source code, use the following commands to build:
   1. OpenMP version "make openmp".
 This is also the default make option.
   2. MPI distributed computing version "make mpi-dist-comp"
   3. MPI distributed memory version "make mpi-dist-mem"
   4. All the versions can be built with "make all"
 3. The assembler can be built with the make option "READGZ=1".
-If compiled successfully, the required executables will be built anf the runOmega3 scripts can be used to run the assembler.
+If compiled successfully, the required executables will be built anf the runDisco scripts can be used to run the assembler.

 ### Quickly Running The Assembler

 There are two basic versions of the assembler one for running on a single machine and another for running with MPI on a cluster.

 * __Single Machine Version:__ This version of the assembler should be used if you are going to run the assembler on a single machine with one or more cores.
-The assembler is invoked through a run script `./runOmega3.sh`.
+The assembler is invoked through a run script `./runDisco.sh`.
 Make sure the RAM on the machine is more than the disk space size of the reads.
 The quick start command as shown below will be used in a batch job submission script or directly typed on the commandline terminal.

 ```
 #!/bin/bash

 # Seperated mate pair reads
-runOmega3.sh -d ${output_directory} -in1 readA_1.fastq  -in2 readA_2.fastq -n ${num_threads} -o ${OUTPUT_DIR}
+runDisco.sh -d ${output_directory} -in1 readA_1.fastq  -in2 readA_2.fastq -n ${num_threads} -o ${OUTPUT_DIR}

 # Interleaved mate pair reads
-runOmega3.sh -d ${output_directory} -inP readA.fastq.gz,readB.fastq.gz -n ${num_threads} -o ${OUTPUT_DIR}
+runDisco.sh -d ${output_directory} -inP readA.fastq.gz,readB.fastq.gz -n ${num_threads} -o ${OUTPUT_DIR}

 ```
-Use `./runOmega3.sh -h` for help information.
+Use `./runDisco.sh -h` for help information.

 * __MPI Version:__ This version of the assembler should be used if you are going to run the assembler with MPI support on a cluster.
 The run script to invoke the assembler depends on the cluster management and job scheduling system.

-	1. If you have ORTE i.e. __mpirun__ is avilable, invoke the assembler using the run script `runOmega3-MPI.sh`.
+	1. If you have ORTE i.e. __mpirun__ is avilable, invoke the assembler using the run script `runDisco-MPI.sh`.
-	2. If you have SLRUM i.e. __srun__ is available, invoke the assembler using the run script `runOmega3-MPI-SLRUM.sh`.
+	2. If you have SLRUM i.e. __srun__ is available, invoke the assembler using the run script `runDisco-MPI-SLRUM.sh`.
-	3. If you have ALPS i.e. __aprun__ is available, invoke the assembler using the run script `runOmega3-MPI-ALPS.sh`.
+	3. If you have ALPS i.e. __aprun__ is available, invoke the assembler using the run script `runDisco-MPI-ALPS.sh`.

 For the basic MPI version make sure the RAM on the nodes is more than the disk space size of the reads.
 If you have a large dataset, then use the Remote Memory Access (RMA) version.
 The RMA version of the assembler will equally distribute about 70% of the memory usage across all the MPI nodes.
 The quick start commands are:
 ```